 …but it’s not the perfect solution.

-Of course if you do not have a copy of the 1st Edition, much of the above is superfluous.
-Simply said: You need to get yourself a copy of the 2nd Edition of the ETS Official Guide.
-That is not to say the book is perfect, the single source to help you achieve your best GRE score.
-While the questions are the best prep out there—they are written by the test makers themselves–the explanations are somewhat lacking, a fact which isn’t too surprising given that ETS does not make revenue from writing lucid explanations.
-People tend to buy the book for the questions.
+Sure, the questions are the best prep out there—they are written by the test makers themselves.
+But the explanations are somewhat lacking, a fact which isn’t too surprising given that ETS does not make revenue from writing lucid explanations.
+People tend to buy the book for the practice questions.

-The Math Review section in the book is decent as far as brushing up on basics goes.
-You’ll also be exposed to the range of concepts you’ll see test day.
+The Math Review section in the book gives you a thorough review of concepts you’re likely to see on the GRE.
 Most of the other books — Barron’s, Kaplan, and even Manhattan GRE — do not cover concepts such as parabolas or absolute value graphs (not that either of these is very likely to show up test day).

-The Official Guide to the GRE Revised General Test, Second Edition Grade
+The Official Guide to the GRE General Test Grade

 You should really buy it.